walisc/WPooW/docs/GettingStarted.md

 register_deactivation_hook(__FILE__, [$wpOOWBookReviewer, 'OnDeactivate']);
 ```

-**Note:-** for the example above I used Object Oriented Programing to create the plugin.
-This is because we are going to work more on this example and will help if the code is well organised.
-You could have however, created the custom post direct by coping the code in the Introduction section.
+**Note:-** for the example above I used Object Oriented Programing (OOP) to create the plugin.
+This is because we are going to work more on this example and OOP helps organise code better.
+You could have however, created the custom post directly by copying the code in the Introduction section as is.